twilson63/permaweb-cookbook/src/getting-started/quick-starts/hw-code.md

 ## Create a webpage

 This webpage is using basic HTML, CSS and JavaScript to create a styled button that when you click it the header text changes color.
-Once finished, we will be using Irys and our previously generated wallet to deploy a fully functioning, static and permanent webpage to Arweave.
+Once finished, we will be using permaweb-deploy and our previously generated wallet to deploy a fully functioning, static and permanent webpage to Arweave.

 Paste the code from the following code blocks into their files: